Havilland/prometheus-ocp/README.md

 There is also the option to deploy a pushgateway into a Project.
 Add the label `pushgateway=true` to the project and run the role, this will deploy the pushgateway and also the corresponding ServiceMonitor.

+## Disclaimer

+This role currently works only with thanos v0.3.2 due to changes in the tsdb of prometheus in the version after v0.3.2.

 ## Requirements

 ### General